By Pradeep Pandey · Co-Founder · 21 min read · Updated

 For CAHs with active CMS obligations, NurseGrid cannot be the sole scheduling tool

 Verdict: Appropriate as a staff communication layer, not as a QGenda replacement for hospitals with active compliance requirements.
 If the primary unmet need is nurse-facing schedule visibility, NurseGrid is worth evaluating alongside a separate managed service for the compliance layer.
+See our deeper NurseGrid alternatives guide for Critical Access Hospitals.

 Cost: Approximately $150-300 per month.
 Pricing requires a quote.